Incredible images that capture the history of train travel

 1980s: business on the go

-Not at all a surprising sight on any train today, this gentleman from the 1980s is well ahead of his time as he's using precious commute time to do work on an early Hewlett-Packard laptop.
-Discover vintage photos of American summer vacations.
+Not a surprising sight on any train today, this gentleman from the 1980s is well ahead of his time as he's using precious commuter time to work on an early Hewlett-Packard laptop.

 1990s: ladies en route to the Royal Ascot

-1990s: Queen Elizabeth II and Prince Philip aboard Eurostar
+1990s: The late Queen Elizabeth II and Prince Philip aboard Eurostar

 2000s: Amtrak employees in front of the new Acela Express train

-Train travel in America reached new highs with the launch of Amtrak in May 1971, but its flagship service Acela Express, launched in 2000, is by far the most successful route.
+Train travel in America reached new heights with the launch of Amtrak in May 1971, but its flagship service Acela Express, launched in 2000, is by far the most successful route.
 Connecting Washington DC and Boston via 16 stops that include Baltimore, Philadelphia and New York City, it's an essential service not only for travellers, but commuters too.
-They are also the fastest trains in the Americas, achieving speeds up to 150mph (241km/h).
+They are also the fastest trains in the Americas, achieving speeds up to 150 miles per hour (241km/h).
 Here, proud Amtrak employees show off their new uniforms in front of the newly launched train.

 2000s: aboard the American Orient Express

 A new incarnation of the famous train, the American Orient Express, formerly the American European Express, operated between 1989 and 2008.
 A private luxury train operating under Amtrak, it offered its passengers an all-inclusive journey with meals, entertainment and hotel stays along the route.
-The 1940s and 1950s-era passenger cars cost nearly £12 million ($15m) to restore and tickets were priced up to £7,973 ($10,000) per person one way.
-Now take a look at the world's most scenic train journeys that don't cost a fortune.
+The 1940s and 1950s-era passenger cars cost nearly £9.6 million ($15m) to restore – that would be around £29 million ($37m) today.
+Unsurprisingly, tickets weren't cheap either and were priced at up to £6,400 ($10k) per person one way – or £19,800 ($25k) in today's money.

 Comments